ashleynilo/fprime-tutorial-math-component/docs/math-component.md

   }
 }
 ```
-> [!NOTE]
+> [!IMPORTANT]
-> Important: think of modules similar to a cpp namespace.
+> Think of modules similar to a cpp namespace.
 Whenever you want to make use of the enumeration, `MathOp`, you will need to use the MathModule module.

 Above you have created an enumeration of the four math types that are used in this tutorial.